Sivaprasad2k/AI-for-Cloud-Infrastructure-Platform-Engineering/README.md

-# Domain 01: AI for Cloud Infrastructure & Platform Engineering
+# Domain: AI for Cloud Infrastructure & Platform Engineering

-## Status

-Candidate domain under investigation.

 ## Why This Domain?